 The forum heard first from Chris Naso, who teleconferenced in from Berkeley, California.
 The city of Berkeley was one of the first municipalities in the world to implement legislation banning gas from being connected to new residences, and related initiatives.
 Chris described the process that the city undertook and the outlined the support garnered from a range of stakeholders which helped make the policy a success.

 Damien Moyse shared the research Renew has done from the economic perspective of gas vs electric appliances in housing, and Tony Belcher then outlined how these findings have been implemented practically in Barwon Water's new housing development, Salt.
-Jessica Raeof Yarra Ranges Shirethen gave some insight into a council process for retrofitting using gas-free principals with an example of the Civic Centre redevelopment currently being undertaken by Yarra Ranges Shire.
+Jessica Rae of Yarra Ranges Shire then gave some insight into a Council process for retrofitting using gas-free principles with an example of the Civic Centre redevelopment currently being undertaken by Yarra Ranges Shire.

 Finally, the forum was closed with a presentation from Enhar's senior consultant, Richard Keech, who was the driving force behind the event.
 His presentation reaffirmed the magnitude of the issue as well as outlining a feasible roadmap for gas phase out that councils should be considering to make the shared goals of zero-carbon a reality.

-Overall, the event was met with a great amount of support from Victorian councils and a large amount of interest from councils interstate as well.
-We hope the content has shed some light on an important issue and (Enhar missions statement alignment) and catalysed some action.
+Overall, the event was met with a great amount of support from Victorian Councils and a large amount of interest from Councils interstate as well.
+We hope the content has shed some light on an important issue and catalysed some action, an Enhar missions statement alignment.

 Our team of expert consultants are proud to work with many local governments, Universities and other organisations delivering energy strategies, energy efficiency audits, solar PV feasibility and design, project management and compliance inspections.
-We also advise on heat pump project solutions and provide independent credibility to businesses cases for
+We also advise on heat pump project solutions and provide independent credibility to businesses cases.

 Contact Enhar to find out more.